GenTL: A General Transfer Learning Model for Building Thermal Dynamics: Method

 Pretraining of the general source model is based on 450 simulated time series of different source buildings as shown in Figure \ref{fig:MethodicalConcept} (S1 - S450) and Table \ref{tab:permutations} (sources).
 Employing more buildings would imply sampling the parameters from Table \ref{tab:permutations} more granular as the range is given by \cite{tabula} and incorporating additional locations.
 This provided only marginal performance improvements while increasing computational demands.
 Thus, selecting 450 source buildings represented a deliberate trade-off that achieved satisfactory results.
 Before training, the data is pre-processed such that the time series are min-max normalized and subsequently divided into a $70\%$ train, $15\%$ validation (used for hyperparameter tuning), and $15\%$ test set.
 More specifically, the test and validation set cover September to December, as shown in Figure \ref{fig:MethodicalConcept}.
 The test set only includes winter months and is, therefore, not representative of the entire year.
 However, the test error during pretraining serves merely as an indication of the prediction quality.
 Ultimately, the goal is to achieve a low prediction error in the target building after fine-tuning.
 To evaluate the performance of the general source model, we focus on the test error after fine-tuning.

 For pretraining the general source model, the time series of all buildings need to be sliced into training examples.
-We noticed that the conventional approach of randomly selecting training examples into batches across all time series leads to very slow learning.
-We found an alternative approach that leads to significantly faster learning when pretraining the general source model.
-We fill each batch with a subset of examples from a single building, arranged in continuous order (cf. Figure \ref{fig:MethodicalConcept}, top right).
-Moreover, before each training epoch, we randomly shuffle all batches across all building time series.
-This approach leads to a less noisy and faster decrease in pretraining cost.
+We fill each batch with a subset of training examples from a single building, arranged in continuous order (cf. Figure \ref{fig:MethodicalConcept}, top right).
+Moreover, before each training epoch, we randomly shuffle all batches across all building time series while retaining training examples in continuous order within one batch.
+This approach leads to slightly better performance in our case than the conventional approach of randomly selecting training examples into batches.
 The reason for this might be the large diversity in the training data of 450 different buildings.
 Our approach leads to batches that exhibit less variability.
 Thus, each batch provides a gradient that more steadily points toward the cost minima than a randomly filled batch.
 The relatively small batch size and random shuffling of batches across epochs possibly result in a regularization effect comparable to the regularizing effect of conventional stochastic gradient descent.
+However, all experiments were also carried out using the conventional method, which produced similar results.

 In the next step, the resulting pretrained model can be fine-tuned to a specific target building, as explained in the following subsection.